polyground/pov-3d/README.md

 The Web 3D Viewer is a free, open-source web solution for visualizing and navigating 3D models in a browser.
 With this library, you can easily add 3D model viewer capabilities to your web application without complex setup.

-- Key Features:
-  - Free and open-source.
-  - Supports various 3D file formats.
-  - Responsive design for use on all devices.
-  - Utilizes WebGL for high-performance 3D rendering.

 ## Getting Started

 This is an example of how you may give instructions on setting up your project locally.